DreamOfTheRedChamber/leetcode/README.md

 * passed in a reference variable (e.g. TreeNode, LinkNode, GraphNode...), check null pointer case
 * grid-based problem
 	- gridsize == 1, no solution inside grid
+* When a variable's name is really really long such as matrix[qHead.xCoor][qHead.yCoor+1] and it needs to be used in multiple places, it is really easy to create typos

 ### smells for refactoring and optimization <a id="bad-smells"></a>
 * code length > 100